mosip/k8s-infra/docs/etcd-backup-restore-via-rke.md

 ## Restore

-* To restore the state of the Kubernetes (k8s) cluster from a ETCD snapshot, execute the following command after updating the name of the snapshot (i.e., `<ETCD-SNAPSHOT-NAME>`).
+* To restore the state of the Kubernetes (k8s) cluster from a etcd snapshot, execute the following command after updating the name of the snapshot (i.e., `<etcd-snapshot-name>`).
   * Ensure that the directory from which the command is executed contains the following files
     * `cluster.rkestate`
     * `cluster.yml`
     * `kube_config_cluster.yml`
-    * `ETCD snapshot file` : you can get it from one of cluster nodes under `/opt/rke/etcd-snapshots/` location.
+    * `etcd snapshot file` : you can get it from one of cluster nodes under `/opt/rke/etcd-snapshots/` location.
   * Update the SSH pem key location in the `cluster.yml` file.
   * Verify that the Kubernetes cluster nodes are accessible from the location where the command will be executed.
   ```
-  rke etcd snapshot-restore --config cluster.yml --name <ETCD-SNAPSHOT-NAME>
+  rke etcd snapshot-restore --config cluster.yml --name <etcd-snapshot-name>
   ```
   Example:
   ```